• Skip to primary navigation

 Semantic validation is more than syntactic validation.
 It performs the syntax checks as well as the data checks.

-Semantic validation helps in ensuring that the client is sending only allowed fields in JSON document, and not any invalid name-value pairs.
+Semantic validation helps in ensuring that the client is sending only allowed fields in JSON documents and not any invalid name-value pairs.

 It can also help in checking the format of a phone number, a date/time, a postal code, an email address, or a credit card number.